farirpgs/fari-games/_games/charge-rpg.md

 Once an asset is used, the Aspect stays in play, but it doesn't offer any more mechanical opportunities for the PCs.

 _Claudia and Ariane's characters are intercepted in the middle of the street by law officers.
 Knowing that Claudia's character can see in the dark, Ariane decides she wants her character to **Command** her magic to pull out all the electricity in the nearby street lamps to make the street go dark.
 While this doesn't help with the immediate problem of dealing with the law officers, it might give them a fighting chance.
 She rolls and gets a 4, a partial success.
-The GM decides that she was able to create an Asset "Dark as the Night" to help Claudia's character, but she got shot in the process, dealing her 1 Harm._
+The GM decides that she was able to create an Asset "Dark as the Night" to help Claudia's character, but she got shot in the process, increasing the pressure of her Physical Gauge by 1 pressure level._

 ### Flashback Asset